approvals/ApprovalTests.cpp/doc/ConanIntegration.md

 ## Using Conan to obtain ApprovalTests.cpp

-See  Daniel Heater's [ApprovalTests-ConanDemo repo](https://github.com/dheater/ApprovalTests-ConanDemo) for an example that demonstrates using ApprovalTests.cpp with the Conan package manager.
+See  Daniel Heater's [ApprovalTests-ConanDemo repo](https://github.com/dheater/ApprovalTests-ConanDemo) for an example that demonstrates using ApprovalTests.cpp with the [Conan package manager]([Conan](https://conan.io)).

 ## Links